retronas/retronas-dist/README.md

 After the ISO is downloaded, it's unpacked into a directory called isofiles.
 The file "preseed.cfg" is injected into that ISO's initrd file.
 This file handles the installation of Debian.
 During the installation it always looks for a file of this name for configuration, but it usually doesn't exist so it just performs its default behavior.

 The directory "isofiles" is then packed back up into a new RetroNAS image that you can boot.

+When the ISO is booted, the debian installer finds the preseed.cfg file, which feeds it answers to all the questions that would normally require user input.
+At the end, it runs the "d-i preseed/late_command" from the end of the preseed.cfg file.
+This performs some configuration, and downloads the install_retronas.sh script from the main RetroNAS repo, then runs it.
+By using this method we asure that you always get the most up to date version of RetroNAS when using this ISO, and we don't have to create a new ISO each time RetroNAS is updated.